Arguments and assumptions

 1. Victims are just in it for the money.
 No, we're not in it for the money.
 Money can't give us back our lives, our health, our faith.
 All money will do is make it a little easier to live under the burden of post-abuse trauma, which was imposed on us by the actions of the church and their representatives.
 It's not unusual for an abuse victim to need two or three years of therapy, at a total cost of perhaps $20,000, yet to have that completely unobtainable because they're subsisting on a disability pension due to health problems directly related to their abuse.
 If you actually talk to any clergy abuse victim, you'll find that they went through years of pleading, begging, arguing, with the church before pursuing a lawsuit, and what finally pushed the issue was the church's refusal to respond either appropriately or according to their guidelines.
 Guidelines are great, but mostly they're only words on paper, and until the churches put them into practice, there will continue to be lawsuits because that's the only way victims can get anything that vaguely approaches justice.
 Shame on the churches for being more concerned about their reputation than about justice and compassion!

 2. Victims shouldn't sue - they'll bankrupt the church.
 Let's be realistic here.
 Churches have a LOT of money behind them.
-The Anglican diocese of Sydney, for instance, can continue to exist on its investments alone, without any further contributions from parishes or congregants (best estimate is assets of approx.$2billion or more).
+The Anglican Diocese of Sydney, for instance, can continue to exist on its investments alone, without any further contributions from parishes or congregants (best estimate in 1999 was assets of approx. $2billion or more, exclusive of all parish churches and property).
 Catholic dioceses and orders are backed by the financial might of the Vatican, although they claim autonomy when it suits them.
 Stop and take a good look at what property the mainstream denominations own, and how much that must be worth.
 Plus it's the insurers that pay much of the claims anyway.
 So the only way clergy sexual abuse claims will bankrupt the church is if there are hundreds, or thousands, of them.
 When the church cries poor, and expresses fears of being bankrupted, do they know something they're not telling us - like how many victims there really are??

 The only way Vatican II made a difference was in allowing church members a little more freedom to speak out about both abuse and the appalling way the church has handled it.
 Just look at the Boston Globe website, about the abuse issue in Boston, and realise that the documents published show a clear pattern of the church covering up abusive priests' activities for decades, and what blew it all into the open was the Globe's motion to a court for the documents to be made public (which the church appealed against).
-There are now some 11,000 pages that have been made public of church documentation about abusive priests in the Boston diocese alone.
+There are now some 11,000 pages that have been made public of church documentation about abusive priests in the Boston diocese alone (and the Globe’s investigation won a Pulitzer prize and was turned into a major film).
 If the church has been so consistent in other things over the past 2000 years, what makes people think it's behaved any less consistently over covering up abuses?

 4. Why are they only complaining now?
 What's being implied in this argument is that the time lapse between the abuse and the complaint decreases the likelihood of its validity.
 Yet even the most cursory look at abuse research, abusers' techniques and the terrible effects of abuse on the victims shows that a delay of many years between the abuse and the complaint is usual.
 The grooming process that abusers use to define the reality of their victims and the way we bring up children to respect authority figures make it extremely hard for a child, or even a young adult, to understand that the abuse wasn't right.
 And, of course, until we understand that the abuse wasn't right, we don't complain.